It some ways it's the most demanding month of the year, which is why we should take on Christmas with a gameplan, says Professor Greg Whyte

 It’s a time when we have a lot more to do than is typical and yet the first thing we sacrifice at this time of year is sleep.

-Prioritising sleep and recovery is absolutely crucial, so set an attainable goal.
+Keeping an eye on our sleep and recovery is absolutely crucial, so set an attainable goal.
 If you have a lot in the calendar, allocate one night a week when you’re not going to drink and can go to bed early so your body has some dedicated recovery time in the bank.

-Secondly, nutrition and hydration play a much bigger role than we think, but there’s the tendency to adopt an, ‘oh, sod it’ mentality.
+Nutrition and hydration play a much bigger role than we think, but there’s the tendency to adopt an, ‘oh, sod it’ mentality.
 ‘January's coming.
 I know I'm going to be good then.’

 So even on the days when you're not necessarily going out, you might be a bit tired from the night before.
 You might be dehydrated because plenty of the places we’re going are very hot and crowded.